bernieplug/plugable-btaps/README.rst

     sudo pacman -S python2-pybluez

 Then, simply pip install our module:
 ::

     pip install plugable-btaps

-Documentation and Examples
+libbtaps Docs and Examples
 __________________________
-Find some usage examples and documentation in `DOCUMENTATION.rst`_
+Find some usage examples and documentation for libbtaps in `DOCUMENTATION.rst`_

 Troubleshooting
 _______________